Sewn Garland – Tutorial

 Before I started sewing together my garland, I decided on my pattern.
 The first one I made, I chose to do a whole bobbin worth of hearts.

-Just start feeding your hearts under the foot of the sewing machine, the machine will start pulling it under the needle.
+Just start feeding your hearts under the foot of the sewing machine, and the device will start pulling it under the needle.

-Keep your sewing machine speed low to medium.
-Speed up only once you have a feel for how quickly to put another heart under the foot.
+Keep your sewing machine speed low to medium, and speed up only once you have a feel for how quickly to put another heart under the foot.